AnuragSunil/LGMVIP-DataScience-Advanced-2/.ipynb_checkpoints/README-checkpoint.md

 ## Acknowledgements

-This project is inspired by various tutorials and examples of text generation using LSTM networks.
-Special thanks to the authors of these resources for their valuable insights and guidance.
+This project was completed as part of the Let's Grow More Virtual Internship Program.
+Special thanks to the Let's Grow More team for their guidance and support.